lyndon025/playtested/src/content/article/2023-09-06-what-is-the-city-of-aeterna--torchlight-infinites-latest-season.md

 ---
-title: "What is The City of Aeterna? | Torchlight Infinite's latest Season"
+author: lyndonguitar
+category: Review
-description: "Torchlight Infinite is the latest installment in the beloved Torchlight ARPG franchise, offering fast-paced battles and cross progression across platforms.
+description: Torchlight Infinite is the latest installment in the beloved Torchlight ARPG franchise, offering fast-paced battles and cross progression across platforms.
   Players explore a fantasy world, collect endless loot, and customize heroes with unique skills and legendary gear.
-In addition, it features fine graphics and smooth performance, making it one of the better ARPG options on mobile today."
+In addition, it features fine graphics and smooth performance, making it one of the better ARPG options on mobile today.
+featured: false
 pubDate: 2023-09-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "torchlight:-infinite"]
+tags:
-featured: false
+- taptap
+- torchlight:-infinite
-thumb: "/images/reviews/2023-09-06-what-is-the-city-of-aeterna--torchlight-infinites-latest-season-0.avif"
+thumb: /images/reviews/2023-09-06-what-is-the-city-of-aeterna--torchlight-infinites-latest-season-0.avif
+title: What is The City of Aeterna? | Torchlight Infinite's latest Season
 ---

 <div class="gallery">